Functions

 - `partition`: A partition of the labels in `jw` into disjoint sets.

-- `fockstates`: The fock states in the basis
+- `basisstates`: The basis states in the basis

 - `jw`: The Jordan-Wigner ordering.